 The Sterf (Suivi temporel des Rhopalocères de France) is a citizen science project launched in 2005, based on the English name, butterfly monitoring scheme (BMS).
-It is co-hosted by the National Museum of Natural History of Paris (MNHN) and the Office for Insects and their Environment (Opie), and is supported by the French Office for Biodiversity (OFB), as part of of the National Action Plan in favor of threatened butterflies.
+It is co-hosted by the National Museum of Natural History of Paris (MNHN), the Office for insects and their Environment (Opie) and the French Office for Biodiversity (OFB), as part of of the National Action Plan in favor of threatened butterflies.
 Contact email at: mathieu.deflores@insectes.org